claudielarouche/claudielarouche/_projects/ottawa-drop-ins/ottawa-swim.md

 ## City of Ottawa Activities

-Data last updated: 2025-05-04 (Data is updated approximately every Sunday)
+Data last updated: 2025-05-10 (Data is updated approximately every Saturday)
 You can request an update at claudielarouche@gmail.com

 <div id="csvData"></div>